-The coach’s responsibility is to work for your interests alone, as long as this doesn’t run counter to WU’s interests as your employer and certain ethical principles.
-We expect our coaches to refrain from actions that could, for instance, support employees in bullying others, covering up criminal offenses, etc.
+The coach is always working to serve your interests, as long as the interests of WU as your employer and certain ethical principles are not violated.
+For example, we wouldn’t expect our coaches to support you in bullying colleagues, covering up criminal offenses, etc.

-You decide if and when you need coaching sessions (your coach should not tell you to arrange further coaching sessions if you don’t think you need them).
+You decide if and when you find coaching to be helpful (the coach will not tell you to make appointments for further sessions if you feel you don’t need them).

-The WU Personnel Development and Planning Office is working with a pool of about 40 experienced external coaches with different backgrounds, approaches, specializations, and personalities.
-The variety of different specialists in our pool allows us to select the right coach for your specific needs and preferences.
+The WU Personnel Development Office works with a pool of about 40 experienced external coaches with different backgrounds with regard to experience, approach, specializations, and also personality.
+The diverse range of coaches included in the pool helps us to address your individual concerns and preferences.

-All specialists in the WU pool of coaches meet the following criteria:
+All coaches in our pool meet the following criteria: